= Top southern state :

 “experience costs in terms of receiving lower average earnings, having student debt, and losing time while enrolled in school.
 Additionally… students who fail to complete a college credential are less likely to go on to work in occupations that offer employment benefits (such as health insurance and pension plans), earn family-sustaining wages, or be civically involved.”

-North Carolina’s postsecondary completion rate of 49% for 2-year public institutions means that almost 5 out of 10 students who began postsecondary education at one of North Carolina’s community colleges in the fall of 2017 completed a degree or credential by 2023.
-This completion rate was six percentage points above the national average (43%), and four percentage points above North Carolina’s 2030 goal (45%) set by the myFutureNC Commission.
+North Carolina’s postsecondary completion rate of 50% for 2-year public institutions means that 5 out of 10 students who began postsecondary education at one of North Carolina’s community colleges in the fall of 2018 completed a degree or credential by 2024.
+This completion rate was seven percentage points above the national average (43%), and five percentage points above North Carolina’s 2030 goal (45%) set by the myFutureNC Commission.

-White students who began postsecondary studies at a North Carolina community college had the highest postsecondary completion rate: 56% completed a degree or credential within six years.
-Asian students (55%) had the next highest rate followed by Hispanic (47%) and Black (32%) students.
+Asian students who began postsecondary studies at a North Carolina community college had the highest postsecondary completion rate: 57% completed a degree or credential within six years.
+White students (56%) had the next highest rate followed by Hispanic (50%) and Black (32%) students.

-NC community college students who were enrolled exclusively full-time were the most likely to complete a degree or credential within six years (76%).
-In contrast, more than one in five students enrolled exclusively part-time (23%) earned a degree within six years.
-The completion rate for students with mixed full- and part-time enrollments was 44%, indicating the importance of at least some full-time enrollment for timely degree completion.
+NC community college students who were enrolled full-time were the most likely to complete a degree or credential within six years (58%).
+In contrast, about two in five students enrolled part-time (39%) earned a degree within six years, indicating the importance of full-time enrollment for timely degree completion.

 The data for completion rates by state was downloaded from the National Student Clearinghouse (NSC) Research Center.